 It started with the extraverted guy, with whom I had already been talking a bit.
 He reacted very surprised when I told him I saw myself as shy: "What, you, shy?!"
 Which made me think, "Hm, interesting, so people apparently don't see me as shy."

-When I further explained why I thought I was shy, giving more or less the definition that I wrote earlier, he said that he felt exactly the same things at times.
+When I further explained why I thought I was shy, giving more or less the definition that I wrote earlier, he said that he felt exactly the same at times.
 Which made me think that if even he felt that, maybe I was exaggerating my own shyness.

 So I decided to investigate a bit deeper.
-What if “shy” was just a label, a self-description that was actually not very accurate, let alone useful?
-Just like we teach in the mindfulness courses, it’s only a thought, a belief, and thoughts are not necessarily facts.
+What if "shy" was just a label, a self-description that was actually not very accurate, let alone useful?
+Just like we teach in our mindfulness courses, it's only a thought, a belief, and thoughts are not necessarily facts.

 Your mind may be generalising things, extrapolating behaviour in specific cases to your personality as a whole.
 For example, when you did something silly, and your mind immediately comes up with a generalising judgment: "You're a loser".
 You may be led to believe these generalisations, because your mind is very good at finding extra evidence that supports its own conclusions, ignoring counter-evidence.
 Although in reality, you are a far more complex person than just this overgeneralised statement.

 Of course, these kind of generalised beliefs about yourself do have effects.
 If you believe that you are shy, you will behave like it – avoiding social interaction that might be awkward.
 Which may then further reinforce your belief that you are shy, because after all, avoiding social interaction is what shy people do, no?
 So you must indeed be shy.

 What I noticed for myself, and also after talking about it with others, is that shyness often includes some self-condemnation.
 When you are shy, you often tend to think that being shy is a bad thing.